- Small and lightweight

 Sony RX100 V – Performance and AF

-Autofocusing is one of the key areas that’s been improved for this version of the camera, with some interesting upgrades that perhaps result in the price hike.
+Autofocusing is one of the key areas that was improved for this version of the camera.

 In bright light – when shooting outdoors, for example – it locks onto the target without fuss in 99.9% of instances.
 When the light drops, focusing remains impressively fast, but can struggle a little if the subject is also low-contrast; it rarely presents a false confirmation of focus, however.